HOW TO FIT IN

 if you were a CBer: FYI

 Most HAMs that have been Hams for more than a few years,

-DISLIKE CB radio, Freebanders, ETC. AS
+DISLIKE CB radio, Freebanders, ETC. Why?
+Because

 These groups are basically made up of unregulated goofs and law breakers.